MileHacker Logo

 Visa Types and Application Processes

 Application Process: Begin on the Chinese Visa Application Service Center (CVASC) website specific to your country.
-Submit your application form, documents, and biometric data (fingerprints) at a CVASC branch or Chinese Embassy/Consulate.
+Submit your application form, documents, and biological data (fingerprints) at a CVASC branch or Chinese Embassy/Consulate.
 Appointments are usually useful.
 Standard processing typically takes 4 working days.
 Plan to apply well in advance, ideally 1-2 months before your travel dates.

 Required Documentation